1993831/TDD-practice/README.md

 ## what we learned  while working on this project.

-* I learnt how to use chai assertion syntax for unit test.
+* we learnt how to use chai assertion syntax for unit test.

 * Command to run and test mocha code

 * javascript syntax

-* push the and commit the code
+* push  and commit the code